Snap slides to a record low

 Snap's disappointing user metrics followed similar calamity from social-media peers Facebook and Twitter, which also saw their user bases erode in the wake of the fake news and censorship debate.

-Social-media names will remain in focus this week as Facebook CFO Sheryl Sandburg and Twitter CEO Jack Dorsey will testify Wednesday before the Senate Intelligence Committee.
+Social-media names will remain in focus this week as Facebook CFO Sheryl Sandberg and Twitter CEO Jack Dorsey testify Wednesday before the Senate Intelligence Committee.
 Then on Thursday, Dorsey will appear before the House Energy and Commerce Committee.

 Snap shares were down 28% this year.